-Except… A week prior, David had set up a Facebook account purporting to be me, complete with details of a fake persona, names, schools, the lot.
+Except… A month prior, David had set up a Facebook account purporting to be me, complete with details of a fake persona, names, schools, the lot.
 Both charlatans parroted off this information.
-Grandmas’s name, her knitting addiction, mum’s school, dad’s work as missionary in Africa… all total bollocks, and yet they knew it all.
+Grandmas’s name, her knitting addiction, mum’s school, dad’s work as a missionary in Africa… all total bollocks, and yet they knew it all.
 When this was revealed, they both had the same reaction, that of, “I knew you were a time waster”.
 Well didn’t you see that coming?
 Put it this way, the time I’ve wasted with you prevents some poor grieving person from being told a load of shite they don’t need to hear.
 A hundred pounds well spent.

 And finally.
 If these psychics are so spot on, then how come not one of them predicted the pandemic?
 In the week that the immense James Randi died, isn’t it about time we shut these people down?

 When I was a wee girl, policemen spoke properly, as did BBC reporters.
 I happened to catch a BBC radio link person, my apologies but I don’t know the correct terminology for the job, telling us that tomorrow they’ll be broadcasting Fought for the Day.
 I presume they mean Thought.
 The times I’ve seen a police camera documentary, with the arresting officer telling the miscreant, “You’re under arrest for feft”.
-Can you be arrested for a thing that you can’t possible have done..
+Can you be arrested for a thing that you can’t possibly have done..
 Well yes, just ask Steven Avery and that poor lad Brendan Dassey.
 I’m looking at you, Manitowoc County.

 Feft isn’t a word, never mind a crime.
 “Well m’lud, i fink ‘e ‘ad nicked the firmometer from the featre for the fird time”.
 Fuck me, or is that Thuck me?
 This is pure laziness.
 I expect it from da inna city dwellers in da sarf, innit, but not from people in a responsible position.
 I was taught by nuns, and the oldest and best was Sister Agnes, who instilled in us that if you speak clearly then the world will be good to you, as people can be in no doubt as to what you mean.